fdvmoreira/fdvmoreira/README.md

 ## About Me: 👨🏿‍💻
-👾 Just a humble code whisperer 🧙‍♂️ and accidental bug tamer 🕵️ here to sprinkle some bytes in the matrix.
-Learning one bug at a time and trying not to break the internet.
-Let's write code that even our future selves won't hate! 🙌💥 #CodingWithHumility 😄🚀
+I am trying to write code that even my future self won't hate! 🙌💥 #CodingWithHumility 😄🚀

 <!--
 ## 🌐 Let's Connect on: